More at rubyonrails.org:

 If you want to make the format segment mandatory, so it cannot be omitted, you can supply format: true like this:

-You can redirect any path to another path by using the redirect helper in your router:
+You can redirect any path to any other path by using the redirect helper in your router:

 You can also reuse dynamic segments from the match in the path to redirect to: